 The Bernard and Anne Spitzer School of Architecture

-The Spitzer School of Architecture at City College, now more than forty years old, is the only public school of architecture in New York City.
+The Spitzer School of Architecture at City College, now approaching fifty years old, is the only public school of architecture in New York City.
 Its emphasis on the urban environment as the most important generator of ideas about the appropriateness of programs and forms makes it unique among the constellation of architecture schools in New York and the surrounding region.

-Approximately 350 students from the city, the country and around the world pursue professional undergraduate degrees in Architecture and graduate degrees in Architecture, Urban Landscape Architecture, Urban Design, and Sustainability in the Urban Environment.
-They are taught by faculty who are also deeply engaged in New York City, as licensed architects, critics and scholars.
+Approximately 420 students from the city, the country and around the world pursue professional undergraduate degrees in Architecture and graduate degrees in Architecture, Urban Landscape Architecture, Urban Design, and Sustainability in the Urban Environment.
+They are taught by faculty who are also deeply engaged in New York City as licensed architects, critics, and scholars.

 Architecture studios currently pursue programs that are civic, institutional, residential, and commercial, giving City College architecture students an in-depth experience of these project types as they are projected into the urban landscape, and fostering intense discussion and debate about the life, death and rebirth of cities, environmental sustainability, construction technology, theories of public and familiar interaction, and a new aesthetic sensibility about the built environment.